Welcome to the Holt Scholars Program Page for DC Public Schools!

 The Holt Scholars Program was established in 2014 by a generous donation from the Hillside Foundation to focus on educational outreach to DC Public School students, their families, and local teachers.
 In addition to sponsoring museum visits, the Holt Scholars Program also provides opportunities for teacher professional development and family engagement events.

 The Holt Scholars Program provides a DCPS district-approved, NGSS-aligned Cornerstone Field Trip experience to the National Air and Space Museum during Quarter 1 for all 6th grade DCPS students as part of the Smithsonian’s DC Metro Initiative.
-Unique student experiences for 6th graders are also available each Quarter; please review all program options below and use the Form provided on this page to submit a student experience request.
+Unique student experiences for 6th graders are also available each Quarter; please review all program options below and contact NASMFieldTrips@si.edu for next steps on requesting a student experience.